RemanBalak/Python/Achievement 1/1.2/README.md

 **all_recipes = [ ]**

-I have decided to use a list as the outer structure to store the recipe dictionaries because lists are sequential and can store multiple recipes that can be modified if needed.
+I have used a list because the recipe data may need to be modified or expanded in the future.
+I want to use methods like append() to easily add new recipes and anticipate changes or updates to the recipe data over time.